-(ii) During the year, the Group entered into a contract with Silver Max Asia Pacific to purchase the LNG.
+(i) During the year ended 31 December 2020, the Group entered into a contract with Silver Max Asia Pacific to purchase the LNG.
 The contract was terminated on the same year, and the advance payment for the purchase was reclassified to other receivables.